jonasbn/perl-test-timer/README.md

     Test ran 1 seconds and did not exceed specified threshold of 2 seconds

-Please be aware that Test::Timer, breaks the execution with an alarm specified to trigger after the specified threshold + 1 seconds, so if you expect your execution to run longer, set the alarm accordingly.
+Please be aware that Test::Timer, breaks the execution with an alarm specified to trigger after the specified threshold + 2 seconds (default), so if you expect your execution to run longer, set the alarm accordingly.

     $Test::Timer::alarm = $my_alarm_in_seconds;